gastongouron/gastongouron.github.io/reflection.md

 http://gastongouron.github.io/index.html

 #### What did you learn about CSS padding, borders, and margin by doing this challenge?
-In CSS, you can define 3 different properties for your elements borders and those will affect the way they display:
+In CSS, you can define 3 different properties for your elements borders and those will affect the way elements contained inside the div will display comparend to thei parents and the behaviour of their children:

 **The padding property (inside the div):** define the space between the element border and the element content